summa-dev/.github/profile/README.md

 ### How

-- Sparse Merkle Sum Tree is a plug-in component to an existing database of users.
-The entries of the database (`username -> balance`) are added to a Sparse Merkle Sum Tree data structure.
+- [Go Sparse Merkle Sum Tree](https://github.com/pan-y-tomate/go-sparse-merkle-sum-tree) is a go library where the entries of the exchange (`username -> balance`) are added to a Sparse Merkle Sum Tree data structure.
 The total sum of the leaves represents the total liabilities of a CEX.
+- [Ts Merkle Sum Tree](https://github.com/pan-y-tomate/ts-merkle-sum-tree) is a TypeScript library where the entries of the exchange (`username -> balance`) are added to a Merkle Sum Tree data structure.
+The total sum of the leaves represents the total liabilities of a CEX.
-- zkPOS Proving System contains the circuits enforcing the rules that the Exchange must abide by to generate its proof of solvency and a set of Javascript APIs to generate (and verify) Proof of Liabilities for each user
+- zk Proof of Solvency Prover System contains the circuits (written in circom) enforcing the rules that the Exchange must abide by to generate its Proof of Solvency and a set of SnarkJS APIs to generate (and verify) Proof of Solvency for each user

 ## User Flow